carbon-language/carbon-lang/README.md

 ## Join us

+We'd love to have folks join us and contribute to the project.
 Carbon is committed to a welcoming and inclusive environment where everyone can contribute.

 -   Most of Carbon's design discussions occur on